 I had so much fun working with Jane West in my previous painting that I decided to see where the Chief Cherokee action figure might lead.

-The Chief has a big presence for a smallish doll – he stands about 11 inches tall – and that was something I wanted to enhance with the composition.
+The Chief has a big presence for a smallish doll – he stands about 11 inches tall – and that was something I wanted to enhance in my painting, Object (shown below).
 The other challenge he posed was about how to handle the Native American subject matter from the point of view of a non-native.
-While I'm aware and sensitive to the injustices carried out on these people, I have no direct experience with it.
-Working with the chief was more of a leap of faith than usual and I had know idea where he would lead me.
+While I'm horrified by the injustices inflicted on these people, I have no direct experience with it.
+I made a leap of faith trusting that the right story would emerge.

 I keep most of the objects I use for paintings on shelves in my studio.
 I started playing around with the usual stuff like jars, bowls, books and figurines but I wasn't getting anywhere.
-There was no storyline from my limited point of view that seemed appropriate for the Chief.
-Exasperated, I decided to wander through the rest of my house in search of something meaningful I could put with him without being overly heavy or presumptive on my part.
-As soon as I spotted the old camera we have on display in our living room, I knew I was headed in a good direction.
+I was having trouble finding a storyline from my limited point of view that seemed appropriate for the Chief.
+Exasperated, I decided to wander through the rest of my house in search of something meaningful that I could put with him without being overly heavy or presumptive on my part.
+As soon as I spotted the old camera we have on display in our living room, I knew that I was probably a good direction.

 I'm usually very faithful to the accuracy of objects I depict but in the case of the Chief, I added a hint of a smile.
 I get the sense he's pleased with his role in my little still life.

 Object | Oil on linen, 24 in.
 X 30 in.